JoseDiazCodes/levelground/README.md

 3. Make your changes and test them locally.
 4. Submit a pull request with a clear description of your updates.

-## Credits

-- Website Design and Development: [Your Name/Team Name]
-- Images and Content: Level Ground Organization

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.